henrywu2019/BentoML/docs/source/deployment/clipper.rst

 .. code-block:: python

-    >>> cl.register_application('bentoml-test', 'floats', 'default_pred', 100000)
+    >>> cl.register_application('kappa-test', 'floats', 'default_pred', 100000)

-    19-11-13:15:43:58 INFO     [clipper_admin.py:236] [default-cluster] Application bentoml-test was successfully registered
+    19-11-13:15:43:58 INFO     [clipper_admin.py:236] [default-cluster] Application kappa-test was successfully registered

-Now you can deploy the saved BentoService using this Clipper connection and Kappa's `bentoml.clipper.deploy_bentoml` API, which will first build a clipper model docker image that containing your BentoService and then deploy it to the cluster.
+Now you can deploy the saved BentoService using this Clipper connection and Kappa's `kappa.clipper.deploy_bentoml` API, which will first build a clipper model docker image that containing your BentoService and then deploy it to the cluster.

 .. code-block:: python

-    >>> from bentoml.clipper import deploy_bentoml
+    >>> from kappa.clipper import deploy_bentoml

-    >>> saved_path = "/Users/chaoyuyang/bentoml/repository/IrisClassifier/20191113154121_E7D3CE"
+    >>> saved_path = "/Users/chaoyuyang/kappa/repository/IrisClassifier/20191113154121_E7D3CE"

     >>> clipper_model_name, clipper_model_version = deploy_bentoml(cl, saved_path, 'predict_clipper')

     [2019-11-13 15:45:49,422] WARNING - Kappa local changes detected - Local Kappa repository including all code changes will be bundled together with the BentoService archive.
 When used with docker, the base docker image will be default to same version as last PyPI release at version: 0.4.9.
-You can also force bentoml to use a specific version for deploying your BentoService archive, by setting the config 'core/bentoml_deploy_version' to a pinned version or your custom Kappa on github, e.g.:'bentoml_deploy_version = git+https://github.com/{username}/bentoml.git@{branch}'
+You can also force kappa to use a specific version for deploying your BentoService archive, by setting the config 'core/bentoml_deploy_version' to a pinned version or your custom Kappa on github, e.g.:'bentoml_deploy_version = git+https://github.com/{username}/kappa.git@{branch}'
     [2019-11-13 15:45:49,444] WARNING - BentoArchive version mismatch: loading archive bundled in version 0.4.9,  but loading from version 0.4.9+7.g429b9ec.dirty
     [2019-11-13 15:45:49,772] INFO - Step 1/10 : FROM clipper/python-closure-container:0.4.1
     [2019-11-13 15:45:49,775] INFO -